fashn-logo

 Adjust Settings (Optional)

-• Prompt (Optional): Add instructions to guide the generation, such as "open jacket", "tucked shirt", or other styling details.
+• Prompt: add instructions to guide the generation, such as "open jacket", "tucked shirt", or other styling details.
+If the product image contains multiple items (for example, a top and bottom) and you want to transfer only one, specify the item in the prompt.

 Run the Try-On